slackapi/bolt-js/docs/_tutorials/getting_started.md

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the [Events API to subscribe to event types](https://api.slack.com/events-api).
 For this guide, we are going to be using [Socket Mode](https://api.slack.com/apis/connections/socket), our recommended option for those just getting started and building something for their team.

-> 💡 Socket Mode allows your app to use the Events API and interactive components of the platform—without exposing a public HTTP Request URL.
-This mode is helpful for  development, or if you're receiving requests from behind a firewall.
-HTTP is more useful for apps being deployed to a hosting environment, or apps intended for distribution via the Slack App Directory.
-You can easily switch between Socket Mode and a direct HTTP endpoint and at any time in the app config.
+> 💡 Socket Mode allows apps to use the Events API and interactive components without exposing a public HTTP endpoint.
+This can be helpful during development, or if you're receiving requests from behind a firewall.
+HTTP is more useful for apps being deployed to hosting environments (like [AWS](/bolt-js/deployments/aws-lambda) or [Heroku](/bolt-js/deployments/heroku)), or apps intended for distribution.
+You can easily toggle between Socket Mode and HTTP connections at any time in the app config.

 Okay, let's enable Socket Mode: